gridstatus/gridstatus/CONTRIBUTING.md

 * Install Python 3.9 or higher and make sure java is installed on your system

-* Clone the repository.
-If you are working on a PR, you should clone your fork.
+* Fork the repository and clone it to your local machine.
+For a PR, create a new branch in your fork.

 * Install the project dependencies by running: